Am I really related to John Thomas?

 Myth can teach courage, continuity, and belonging without pretending every detail is a census record.

-Every public claim should say whether it is record-backed, disputed, tradition, or legend.
+Every public claim says whether it is record-backed, disputed, tradition, or legend.

-The older the claim, the more careful the site should be about source chains and branch evidence.
+The older the claim, the more careful the site becomes about source chains and branch evidence.

 Six figures of legend and memory